renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## `RENOVATE_X_PLATFORM_VERSION`

-If set, Renovate will use this string as GitLab server version instead of checking via the GitLab API.
+Specify this string for Renovate to skip API checks and provide GitLab/Bitbucket server version directly.
-This can be useful when you use the GitLab `CI_JOB_TOKEN` to authenticate Renovate.
+Particularly useful with GitLab's `CI_JOB_TOKEN` to authenticate Renovate or to reduce API calls for Bitbucket.

 Read [platform details](modules/platform/gitlab/index.md) to learn why we need the server version on GitLab.